 Today, as he moves through international airports, checks into fine hotels, and sets up on the most famous stages to rehearse as a headliner soloist, he often pauses to recall the years of relentless practice, the late-night drives he made through West Virginia mountains or Midwest farmlands to get home to Cleveland after wintry performances.
 And there are times he thinks of the direct musical lineage from Babylonia to India and Romania, from Schunda’s factory to eastern European street musicians to himself onstage in Los Angeles or his rhythms cascading over another planet’s landscape.

-Recently a friend told him that he was becoming, at the very least, a paragraph or footnote in musical history.
+Recently a friend told him that he was becoming, at the very least, a paragraph or footnote in classical music’s history.
 Chester beams at the suggestion.
 “How cool is that?
 I guess the cimbalom and I are linked now.
 We kind of take care of each other.
 I really love being part of this continuum.”

 * * *